gchiappe/angular-web-crypto/readme.md

 ## Encrypting JSON objects

 Just convert your JSON objects to String using JSON.stringify before encrypting and JSON.parse after decrypting.

+## Work in progress

+This library is in current development but **core functionalities** are working without issues and are unlikely to be modified.
+More extended features are comming soon.

+## Docs

+Documentation will be soon available, for now you can try to read the source file, its very clear.

 ## License